 Field Instruction is taught by an individual who must possess an MSW and has at least two years of post-MSW agency experience.
-He/she must be approved by the USC Suzanne Dworak-Peck School of Social Work and certified to be a Field Instructor (see Section III.B on page 21).
-Field Instruction takes place between the student and the Field Instructor in designated agency settings which have been approved by the USC Suzanne Dworak-Peck

-School of Social Work and the University.
+He/she must be approved by the USC Suzanne Dworak-Peck School of Social Work and certified to be a Field Instructor (see Section III.B on page 23).
+Field Instruction takes place between the student and the Field Instructor in designated agency settings which have been approved by the USC Suzanne Dworak-Peck School of Social Work and the University.
 An External Field Instructor (EFI) may be utilized if the agency does not employ an MSW but wants to host an MSW Intern.
 The same requirements apply to all EFIs.

-There is a specific sequence of assignments, activities, and learning goals for Virtual Field Practicum and community-based practicum aligned with all other courses in the school.
+There is a specific sequence of assignments, activities, and learning goals for Applied Learning in Field Education and Advanced Applied Learning in Field Education aligned with all other courses in the school.
 The USC Suzanne Dworak-Peck School of Social Work and the agency collaborate in assisting students to learn and increase their mastery of the CSWE Social Work Competencies.
 The Field Instruction process is intentional, active, organized, sequential, and individualized.
 It is conducted within the framework of a particular social work agency.
-Over the course of three semesters of field placement, field instruction is expected to include but not be limited to the following:
+Over the course of four semesters of field internship, field instruction is expected to include but not be limited to the following: